Search Programs

 Another important organization, the Idaho Board of Veterinary Medicine states that there are certified veterinary technicians (CVTs) and non-certified vet techs in the state, but that “any person who practices as a veterinary technician after the expiration of a certification and who fails to renew or reinstate the certification shall be practicing in violation of Veterinary Practice Act.”
 In other words, active certification is necessary for practice as a vet tech in Idaho.

 So what do these animal healthcare professionals do?
-According to the National Association of Veterinary Technicians in America (NAVTA), veterinary technicians nationwide play an important role in the veterinary environment by providing assistance to licensed veterinarians with several procedures such as laboratory tests, anesthesia, or post-surgical monitoring; maintaining patient records; educating pet-owners about best practices; processing and analyzing biological samples; keeping equipment sterile; giving immunizations to animals; and helping out with clerical duties.
+According to the American Veterinary Medical Association (AVMA), veterinary technicians nationwide play an important role in the veterinary environment by providing assistance to licensed veterinarians with several procedures such as laboratory tests, anesthesia, or post-surgical monitoring; maintaining patient records; educating pet-owners about best practices; processing and analyzing biological samples; keeping equipment sterile; giving immunizations to animals; and helping out with clerical duties.

 An Idaho veterinary technician may choose to specialize in a procedure (e.g., radiography, dermatology, critical care, etc.) or patient population (e.g., avian, exotic, equine, etc.) in order to become a veterinary technician specialist (VTS), a process discussed below in the “career outlook” section.

 Additionally, the scope of practice for veterinary technicians varies by region.
-The AVMA (2021) reports that under emergency conditions in Idaho, a veterinarian may delegate life-saving procedures to a vet tech to be performed under indirect supervision, assuming that the veterinarian is en route to the location of the animal patient.
-This is a much more generous scope of practice than in states which greatly restricts the abilities of vet techs to fulfill some functions of the profession.
+The AVMA (2024) reports that under emergency conditions in Idaho, a veterinarian may delegate life-saving procedures to a vet tech to be performed under indirect supervision, assuming that the veterinarian is en route to the location of the animal patient.
+This is a much more generous scope of practice than in states, which greatly restrict the abilities of vet techs to fulfill some functions of the profession.

 Keep reading to discover the promising career outlook for ID vet techs, including the salary prospects, accredited vet tech programs (on-campus and distance-based), and how to become certified in the state.